fullstack-development/developers-roadmap/backend/junior-1/haskell.md

     * Import hiding some names.
   * Export:
     * Is it possible to export only a part of declared names in a module?
+    * How to export functions, operators?
+    * How to export ADT without constuctor; with several constructors; with all constructors?
+    * How to export type synonim?
+    * How to export imported module?
+    * How to export contructors Just, Nothing and function fromMaybe in the following example?
+    ```haskell
+    module A(?) where
+      import qualified Data.Maybe as Mb
+    ```
     * What will be exported in this case:
       ```haskell
       module External (